Introduction - Managing your Cloud RADIUS Network Policies in EZRADIUS

 Select the field in the certificate that contains the user UPN or user ID.

-This will now validate that the user exists in Entra ID, if you want to also check if the user is a member of a group, check the “Check Group Membership” checkbox. and enter the group ID.
-You can get the group ID from the Azure portal.
+This will now validate that the user exists in Entra ID, if you want to also check if the user is a member of a group, check the “Check Group Membership” checkbox and enter the group name.

 If you want to assign a VLAN to this policy, jump to the VLAN assignment section of this document.
 Else click “Add Policy” to add the policy to the list of access policies.